Get

 Spay and neuter tattoos certainly have their place, particularly for cats that spend time outside.
 Ironically, the majority of cats in the UK live partly or wholly outdoors, but tattooing is not practiced there!
 Cats do not need a spay or neuter tattoo, but rest assured that the cats that have received one were not awake for the procedure.

 The best thing that you can do today is make sure that your cat’s microchip details are up to date, including their neuter status.
-If you’re not sure about your cat’s microchip, speak to your vet about bringing your kitty in to be checked.
+If you’re not sure about your cat’s microchip, speak to a vet about bringing your kitty in to be checked.
 They can scan for an id chip and let you know how to update your details.

 Featured Image Credit: bmf-foto.de, Shutterstock